Erotemic/timerit/README.rst

     $ python -m timeit 'sum(range(100000))'
     100 loops, best of 5: 2.57 msec per loop

 By default, any code within the loop will be repeatedly executed until at least 200 ms have elapsed.
 The timing results are then printed out.

 Here's what each of the numbers means:

 - "61 loops": The code in the loop was run 61 times before the time limit was reached.

 - "best of 3": Consider only the fastest of every three measured times, when calculating the mean and standard deviation.
 The reason for doing this is that you can get slow times if the something in the background is consuming resources, so you're generally only interested in the fastest times.
 This idea is also described in the timeit__ docs.

   __https://docs.python.org/3/library/timeit.html#timeit.Timer.repeat

 - "best=2.560 ms": How long the fastest iteration took to run.
 For the reasons described above, this is usually the most consistent number, and the primary number you should focus on.

 - "mean=3.198 ± 1.0 ms": The mean and the standard deviation of the "best of 3"
   iterations.
-This statistic is usually not as robust or useful as the fastest time, but sometimes its helpful to know if there's very high variance.
+This statistic is usually not as robust or useful as the fastest time, but sometimes its helpful to know if there's high variance.

 The loop variable can be used as a context manager to only time a part of each loop (e.g. to make the timings more accurate, or to incorporate a setup phase that is not timed):

 .. code:: python